 - Full-time work from home or location independence

 - Opportunity for sabbaticals or career breaks (e.g., extended time off)

 - Caregiving leave

-"Workplace flexibility doesn't just mean working remotely," said Kate Donovan, senior vice president of ManpowerGroup Solutions and Global RPO president, in a statement.
-"It includes all types of working arrangements, from when to take breaks, working from home or caregiving leave.
-While no employer can accommodate every option, they can provide a range that appeal to a variety of candidates."
+"Workplace flexibility doesn't just mean working remotely," said Kate Donovan, senior vice president of ManpowerGroup Solutions and global RPO president, in a statement.
+"It includes all types of working arrangements, [including] when to take breaks, working from home or caregiving leave.
+While no employer can accommodate every option, they can provide a range that appeals to a variety of candidates."

-The research found that choosing when they start and end their shifts and being able to work from where they want are the two most desired types of flexible workplace policies for employees.
-Specifically, 26 percent of the employees surveyed said flexible arrival and departure times are most important, with 22 percent saying they prefer the ability to work from home or any other place they choose.
-[Want to offer flexible work options?
-Here's what your employees want]
+The research found that choosing when they start and end their shifts and being able to work from where they want are the two flexible workplace policies that employees desire most.
+Specifically, 26% of the employees surveyed said flexible arrival and departure times are most important, with 22% saying they prefer the ability to work from home or any other place they choose.
+[Read related article: What Employees Really Want in a Flexible Work Arrangement]

-To ensure they attract the top candidates, employers need to make sure they are creating policies that provide the types of flexibility today's employees are seeking, according to the study.
+To attract the top candidates, your company should create policies that provide the types of flexibility today's employees seek.

 ManpowerGroup Solutions offers several tips on how employers can better meet the demand for flexibility:

 - Align incentives with outcomes.
 Instead of replacing face-time requirements with hours logged in on a virtual private network, which employees could perceive as inauthentic, you should simply set goals and deadlines.
 If employees meet them, their bosses can worry less about when they clock in and out.

 - Eliminate flexibility stigmas.
 Change your company's culture as needed so no one is looked down on for taking advantage of flexibility options.
 This change needs to start at the top.
 Company leaders need to be transparent and lead by example.